AkashThoriya/universal-learning-platform/README.md

 **Vision**: The world's first **enterprise-grade universal learning platform** that combines strategic intelligence with modern user experience.
 Transform unstructured studying into a data-driven, adaptive process using advanced algorithms, real-time analytics, and persona-aware optimization.

-**Current Status**: **Production Ready + PWA Enabled** - Fully functional platform with comprehensive feature set, modern UI/UX, enterprise-grade architecture, and 98% complete Progressive Web App implementation ready for immediate deployment.
+**Current Status**: Production-tested and PWA-enabled — a mature platform with many features implemented; the Progressive Web App is largely complete and pending final QA for production deployment.

 **Key Innovation**: Intelligent persona detection and adaptive learning system that automatically optimizes the experience for different user types while maintaining a unified, powerful platform.